yeasinnn11/Blinkit_Sales_Analysis/README.md

-# Blinkit Sales Analysis Dashboard
+# Blinkit E-commerce Sales Analysis & RFO Optimization

 ## Company Introduction
 **Blinkit** is India's last-minute grocery and convenience app, delivering essential products to customers quickly and efficiently.
 Blinkit focuses on providing a seamless shopping experience across various product categories, such as fruits, snacks, household items, frozen foods, and more.